jenkinsci/vectorcast-execution-plugin/README.md

 - Added option for using imported results for change based Testing
     - Local results will be saved as a Jenkins Build artifact
     - External results will be used from the repository
+    - Added support for DataAPI VCProjectApi for reporting imported results
 - Bump json from 20220320 to 20230227

 ### Version 0.76 (19 Jan 2023)